jbirddog/blue/README.md

 BlueVM follows a simple byte oriented execution strategy.
 Using the values from the BlueVM data portion of memory it begins the outer interpreter:

-1. Check if the instruction pointer is within bounds of the input buffer
-   1. If not exit using stack depth as status code
-   1. If so read a byte and increment the instruction pointer by one
+1. Read byte from and increment instruction pointer
 1. Locate the opcode entry in the opcode map
    1. If code address is 0 push the opcode on the data stack and call invalid opcode handler
 1. Push the code address and flags on the data stack and call the opcode handler
 1. Goto 1

-Because of this "late binding" approach, the host can change the values that the BlueVM uses to execute, including opcodes, granting it full control.
+Because of this "late binding" approach, the host can change the values that the BlueVM uses to execute.
+The outer interpreter requires that the host termintes execution properly.
+One way to do this is with the `halt` opcode.

 ## Opcode Map Structure